-Infrastructure is a critical foundation to support all park functions. © Marcus Westberg commencing with a park's socio-economic survey of the park's periphery that will continue in to 2018; a feasibility study on renewable energy, looking at the potential of hydroelectricity and solar energy to benefit the area commenced; an illegal mining study to understand the scale and threats for the region commenced; and preparations are underway for the agro-ecology/agro-forestry study, to be conducted in 2018.
+Garamba provided healthcare to 9,700 local people. © Marcus Westberg commencing with a park's socio-economic survey of the park's periphery that will continue in to 2018; a feasibility study on renewable energy, looking at the potential of hydroelectricity and solar energy to benefit the area commenced; an illegal mining study to understand the scale and threats for the region commenced; and preparations are underway for the agro-ecology/agro-forestry study, to be conducted in 2018.